BlueByteSystemsInc/SOLIDWORKS-PDM-API-SDK/docfx/docs/TaskSetup.md

 <img src="../images/edmtaskpagesolutionexplorer.png"/>

 - An EdmTaskPage is a WinForms UserControl.
 You can use the Visual Studio Toolbox to add and remove WinForms controls to and from it.
-- Requirement: In the OnDataLoaded method in the EdmTasksPage, you can bind your the data object properties to the controls in the EdmTaskPage.
+- Requirement: In the OnDataLoaded method in the EdmTaskPage, you can bind your the data object properties to the controls in the EdmTaskPage.

 # Adding a new task page